JCB 3CX Compact Versatility.

 The 3CX Compact will be available with an optional Powerslide mounting for the backhoe.
 This allows the operator to slide the backhoe kingpost smoothly from one side of the machine to the other, without the risk of damage to the ground by pushing the boom across with the bucket.
 Additional safety options will include a second, lower cab entry step, at 430-440mm from the ground, to provide easier access for operators that move in and out of the cab frequently.

 Inside the cab further storage will be provided so operators can stow their belongings safely during a shift.

-Following customer feedback, JCB will also offer the 3CX Compact with hammer piping on the dipper arm.
+Following customer feedback, JCB also will offer the 3CX Compact with hammer piping on the dipper arm.
 Previously the breaker circuit ran to the end of the main boom, but additional piping on the dipper will reduce the chance of snagging hoses during operation.

 For more information, visit www.jcb.com.